kevinddchen/machikoro/README.md

 - `Loan Office` cannot be activated after `Forest` or `Flower Shop`.
 - `Moving Company` cannot be activated before `Mine`, `Winery`, or `Apple Orchard`.
-- `Renovation Company` cannot be activated on an establishment that no one owns.
 - `Renovation Company` cannot be activated before `Tax Office`.

 ## Development